Advanced Care Paramedic

-Advanced Care Paramedics (ACPs) are integral to Emergency Medical Services and provide advanced life support and medical and trauma care in health services, community, and industrial settings.
+The role of an Advanced Care Paramedic (ACP) is integral to Emergency Medical Services and provides advanced life support and medical and trauma care in health services, community, and industrial settings.
 They may be the first to arrive on the scene, they may be the only provider in remote areas, or they may work collaboratively in a team with other EMS/health care providers, first responders (i.e. Fire, Police) or community support agencies.

 The ACP scope of practice includes, but is not limited to, the following: professional responsibilities, communication, health and safety, assessment and diagnostics, therapeutics, integration, transportation, health promotion, and public safety.